 - Give your pets hugs and kisses throughout the day.
 They love it!

-- Treat your pets to a massage.
+- Treat your pets to a message.
 Experts will even come to your home.

 - Upgrade to a running water system.
 Pets love to drink from fountains.